embourget/seamcarvdijkstra/README.md

 If you wish to include the C++ module in your module, include `seamcarving-core.h`.
 The package contains

-- `seamcarvingcore::treat(unsigned char* in, unsigned char* out, int height, int width, int channels, Logger log)` core logic function.
+- `seamcarvingcore::treat(unsigned char* in, unsigned char* out, int height, int width, int channels, seamcarvingcore::Logger log)` core logic function.
 This will convert the image to grey-scale, apply a Sobel filter, then path-find using Dijkstra for the lowest constrast path, then recut the image.
 Parameters:
-    - `Rcpp::NumericVector in_vec` containing the image
+    - `unsigned char* in` input pointer
+    - `unsigned char* out` output pointer
     - `int height` number of lines
     - `int width` number of columns
     - `int channels` number of bytes per pixels
-    - `bool verbose` set to `true` to print progress to console
+    - `seamcarvingcore::Logger log` logger for outputting progress
- - `seamcarvingcore::class Logger` convenience class to print: only print to `std::cout` if `Logger.verbose` is set to `true`.
+ - `class seamcarvingcore::Logger` convenience class to print: only print to `std::cout` if `Logger.verbose` is set to `true`.
 Methods:
     - `push(std::string str)` and `push(int i)` to add element to buffer
     - `print(std::string str)` and `print(int i)` to add element to buffer and print buffer
     - `endl()` to print buffer